LJ Strenio: Biography

 Strenio was born on February 8, 1989, in Burlington, Vermont.
 He started skiing at the young age of 7 at Smuggler's Notch, Vermont, and quickly was skiing competitively.

 In high school, he attended an academy with a renowned freestyle program called Waterville Valley Academy in New Hampshire.

 While Strenio attended the freestyle portion of the program, the school's tuition was too high for him, so he brought his school work from Burlington High School in Vermont to the academy in New Hampshire to work through his assignments with a tutor.

-His freestyle skiing career began at the age of 16 when he won the 3rd Avila Young Gun Open, beating out over a 100 other competitors and gaining him exposure in the freestyle skiing community.
+His freestyle skiing career began at the age of 16 when he won the 3rd Avila Young Gun Open, beating out over 100 other competitors and gaining him exposure in the freestyle skiing community.

-In the same year, he entered Level 1’s Super Unknown III ski edit contest but lost to Michael Clarke.
+In the same year, he entered Level 1's Super Unknown III ski edit contest but lost to Michael Clarke.
 While still in high school, he began filming with east coast film company Meathead Films and has been featured in their movies Born from Ice, Snow Gods, Wanderland, Wild Stallions, Work it Out, Head for the Hills, and Prime Cut.
 After graduating from high school, he attended the University of Utah pursuing a dual major in English and Film.
 His school life is balanced with a busy schedule in competing and filming in freestyle skiing.
 In an interview with ESPN, LJ Strenio brought up how chaotic things could be with his schedule.
 He would sometimes have to pass up filming segments due to conflicts with his contest schedule.